YolandaCooper2505626/sol./README.md

 Fixed critical bug in main module - build 248
 Added new feature for better user experience - build 233 Added detailed comments for clarity
+Added new feature for better user experience - v7.8.4